yash-sharma1/docs-site/docs/encoding.md

   int64 ordertype // only accept 2 for now, meaning limit order int64 side // 1 for buy and 2 fory sell
-  int64 price // price of the order, which is the real price multiplied by 1e8 (10^8) and rounded to integer int64 quantity // quantity of the order, which is the real price multiplied by 1e8 (10^8) and rounded to integer int64 timeinforce // 1 for Good Till Expire(GTE) order and 3 for Immediate Or Cancel (IOC) }
+  int64 price // price of the order, which is the real price multiplied by 1e8 (10^8) and rounded to integer int64 quantity // quantity of the order, which is the real quantity multiplied by 1e8 (10^8) and rounded to integer int64 timeinforce // 1 for Good Till Expire(GTE) order and 3 for Immediate Or Cancel (IOC) }
 ```